 In our Mexican operations, we established a partnership with The Coca-Cola Company and Alpla, our supplier of plastic bottles in Mexico, to create Industria Mexicana de Reciclaje (IMER), a PET recycling facility located in Toluca, Mexico.
-In 2020, this facility recycled 13,000 tons of PET resin.
+In 2022, this facility recycled 18,130 tons of PET resin.
+In addition, in 2022, we, together with Alpla, started the construction of a recycling plant located in Tabasco, Mexico, Planta Nueva Ecología de Tabasco (PLANETA), which is expected to start operations during the first quarter of 2024.
+This new plant will operate with state-of-the-art technology to process up to 50,000 tons of post-consumption PET bottles per year and to produce up to 35,000 tons of food grade recycled material, ready to be reused.
 We have also continued contributing funds to ECOCE, A.C., a nationwide collector of containers and packaging materials.
-In 2020, ECOCE collected 53.0% of the total PET resin waste in Mexico.
+In 2022, ECOCE collected 60.3% of the total PET resin waste in Mexico.